yob/puma-plugin-statsd/README.md

 tags via the following two environment variables.

 `MY_POD_NAME` adds a `pod_name` tag to the metrics.
-The `MY_POD_NAME` environment variable is recommended in th datadog kubernetes setup documentation, and for puma apps deployed to kubernetes it's very helpful to have the option to report on specific pods.
+The `MY_POD_NAME` environment variable is recommended in the datadog kubernetes setup documentation, and for puma apps deployed to kubernetes it's very helpful to have the option to report on specific pods.